rubinius/rubinius/web/doc/en/getting-started/building.markdown

 ### Getting the Source

-The Rubinius source code available as a tarball and as a project on Github.
+The Rubinius source code is available as a tarball and as a project on Github.
 You can [download the tarball here](http://rubini.us/download/latest).

 To use Git: